campfireunion/docs/docs/1.0/creator-tools/tutorials/creating-a-custom-set.md

 ### Audience

-Sets in Flipside include an **Audience** object that marks where your in-VR audience will appear when that feature of Flipside Studio is added.
+Sets in Flipside include an **Audience** object that marks where your in-VR audience will appear when that feature of Flipside is added.
 You can adjust its position to appear anywhere on set, but you can only rotate it so it remains upright in order to maintain audience comfort.
 You can also adjust its scale so the audience can be larger or smaller than the set, creating an interesting effect for your viewers.